MANAVA MOANA

 Hapori: Manava Moana seeks to research[4], and collaborate with like minds in all areas relating to the Pacific – Te Moananui a Kiwa.
 This includes revitalising Pacific languages; education; health and wellbeing; social services; environment and climate change; housing; the performing and creative arts, and innovation as a means of benefiting and transforming the lives of Moana (Pacific) peoples and their communities.

-Kaihautū: Benita Simati-Kumar – benita.simati-kumar@twoa.ac.nz
+Kaihautū: Dr Benita Simati-Kumar – benita.simati-kumar@twoa.ac.nz

 ———————————————————————